 Through Darebin Community Grant, the Council is promoting active participation of Darebin residents, especially those who have been identified as ‘at risk’ of exclusion including recently arrived migrants, refugees, and people seeking asylum,

-The celebration strives to create better understanding between different communities and enabling refugees to live in safety and with respect for their stories and their incredible contribution.
+Council celebrates Refugee Week each year and aims to create a culture of welcome for refugees and people seeking asylum living among us.
+The celebration strives to create a better understanding between different communities and enable refugees to live in safety and with respect for their stories and their incredible contribution.

-Refugee Week is a unique opportunity for Darebin community to experience and celebrate the rich diversity of refugee communities, and it is an important opportunity for asylum seekers and refugees to be seen, listened to and valued.
+Refugee Week is a unique opportunity for Darebin community to experience and celebrate the rich diversity of refugee communities, and it is an important opportunity for asylum seekers and refugees to be seen, listened to, and valued.